JoaoCostaIFG/dotfiles/scripts/README.md

 - X-offset: 300
 - Y-offset: 16

-Depends on: xdotool, xwininfo, wmctrl
+Depends on: xdotool, and xwininfo.

 ## lfcd_sh